-Deciding on whether a high-yield savings account is right for you depends on several factors, including how you plan to use it, how much money you plan to put into it and how liquid you want that money to be.
+Deciding whether a high-yield savings account is right for you depends on several factors, including how you plan to use it, how much money you plan to put into it and how liquid you want that money to be.

 - Emergency Fund

 - Having an emergency fund is a basic part of a personal finance plan.
 Many experts advise that the fund should be a cash reserve totaling three to six months of your income that you can tap into in case of a financial emergency, such as finding yourself unemployed.
-If the money is parked in a high-yield savings account, it will earn more interest than a traditional account but still remain readily available.
+If the money is parked in a high-yield savings account, it will earn more interest than a traditional account but remain readily available.